Daniel Guyton

 The Legend of Steel City: A Steampunk Adventure

 6M.4F.
 Full-length (2 hrs).
 When a metal shortage threatens the infrastructure of the mythical land of Steel City, scientist Isabella McGleetch goes on a quest for the infamous Brass Banyan - a tree that grows as solid brass.
-Meanwhile, a group of political dissidents and saboteurs have been disrupting the daily life of the city, and making things very different for Mayor Gunson - a half-man, half-machine dictator whom the citizens fear.
+Meanwhile, a group of political dissidents and saboteurs have been disrupting the daily life of the city, and making things very difficult for Mayor Gunson - a half-man, half-machine dictator whom the citizens fear.
 Includes several scenes that could be produced individually, including BENEATH THE MONOLITH, ART: OFFICIAL INTELLIGENCE, THE BRASS BANYAN, THE SAPPHIRE SABOTEUR, and FRIENDS ROBOTS COUNTRYMEN.

 • Semi-Finalist in the AACT NewPlayFest, 2018

-"One reader found it quirky and creative, and another enjoyed the juxtaposition of art and the industrial."
-(Karen Ruetz, Pumphouse Players, 2021)
+"One reader found it quirky and creative, and another enjoyed the juxtaposition of art and the industrial" (Karen Ruetz, Pumphouse Players, 2021).

 • Staged Reading by Onion Man Productions in Chamblee, GA, 2018